Solid solution: Phase diagrams

 On a phase diagram a solid solution is represented by an area, often labeled with the structure type, which covers the compositional and temperature/pressure ranges.
 Where the end members are not isostructural there are likely to be two solid solution ranges with different structures dictated by the parents.
 In this case the ranges may overlap and the materials in this region can have either structure, or there may be a miscibility gap in solid state indicating that attempts to generate materials with this composition will result in mixtures.
-In areas on a phase diagram which are not covered by a solid solution there maybe line phases, these are compounds with a known crystal structure and set stoichiometry.
+In areas on a phase diagram which are not covered by a solid solution there may be line phases, these are compounds with a known crystal structure and set stoichiometry.
 Where the crystalline phase consists of two (non-charged) organic molecules the line phase is commonly known as a cocrystal.
 In metallurgy alloys with a set composition are referred to as intermetallic compounds.
 A solid solution is likely to exist when the two elements (generally metals) involved are close together on the periodic table, an intermetallic compound generally results when two metals involved are not near each other on the periodic table.

 Details

 The solute may incorporate into the solvent crystal lattice substitutionally, by replacing a solvent particle in the lattice, or interstitially, by fitting into the space between solvent particles.
 Both of these types of solid solution affect the properties of the material by distorting the crystal lattice and disrupting the physical and electrical homogeneity of the solvent material.
-Where the atomic radii of the solute atom is larger than the solvent atom it replaces the crystal structure (unit cell) often expands to accommodate it, this means that the composition of a material in a solid solution can be calculated from the unit cell volume a relationship known as Vegard's law.
+When the atomic radius of a solute atom is larger than that of the solvent atom it replaces in a crystal structure, the unit cell generally expands to accommodate the larger atom.
+In this case, the composition of a solid solution can be calculated from the unit cell volume using a relationship known as Vegard's law.

 Some mixtures will readily form solid solutions over a range of concentrations, while other mixtures will not form solid solutions at all.
 The propensity for any two substances to form a solid solution is a complicated matter involving the chemical, crystallographic, and quantum properties of the substances in question.
 Substitutional solid solutions, in accordance with the Hume-Rothery rules, may form if the solute and solvent have: